-Encourage students to reflect upon various aspects of sports using these fun and high-interest sports writing prompts.
+Encourage students to reflect upon various aspects of sports using these fun sports writing prompts.

-Not only do these sports writing prompts motivate students to sharpen their writing skills, these prompts deepen understanding of concepts, spark reflection, and instill a love for writing.
+Not only do these prompts motivate students to sharpen writing skills, they deepen understanding of concepts, spark reflection, and instill a love for writing.

-Even reluctant writers enjoy responding to these sports-themed writing prompts!
+Even reluctant writers enjoy responding to these prompts!

-So pencil into your lesson plans this week a handful of these engaging sports writing prompts for students of all ages.
+So pencil into your lesson plans this week a handful of these engaging sports writing prompts.